arfanliaqat/frontend-bootcamp/html/01_html_outline.md

-# Frontend Bootcamp for Beginning to Professional
+# Frontend Bootcamp from Beginning to Professional

 ## Marking up text